 “I identified two significant issues that could be resolved by bridging them together: food waste and food insecurity.
-Instead of sitting back, McGill and I created MealCare, a student-run project that has the capacity to make a huge difference in society,” said Gupta, who is majoring in Anatomy and Cellular Biology and minoring in Entrepreneurship.
+Instead of sitting back, McGill and I created MealCare, a student-run project that has the capacity to make a huge difference in society,” said Gupta, who graduated this spring with a major in Anatomy and Cellular Biology and a minor in Entrepreneurship.
 “The structure of the program is simple; divert edible food that would have otherwise been thrown out and give it to homeless shelters and soup kitchens.
 This project is not only helping the homeless population of Montreal, but also underprivileged students and community members struggling to eat enough.”

 With over 10,000 meals donated to the community to date, MealCare relies on the contributions of over 50 partners across Canada to develop a larger network.